Dinesh-raya/stream-tca/README.md

 /giveaccess <user1,user2,...> <roomname> <securitykey> - (Admin) Grant room access to users /quit                                          - Quit the app
 ```

+### Chatting

+When in a room or direct message context, any text input that doesn't start with '/' will be treated as a chat message and sent to the current conversation.

 ### Administrative Operations